This post will show you How to access data to SQL Database using Dapper ORM in C#

 public partial class Form1 : MaterialSkin.Controls.MaterialForm

-Step 4: To retrieve data from sql database, you should create a DataAccess class to retrive data from SQL Server
+To retrieve data from sql database in c#, you should create the DataAccess class allows you to retrive data from the sql server database.

 public static class DataAccess